Divya932/S12-Resnet-on-TinyImageNet-Annotations/README.md

 Model reaches 57.69% Test Accuracy in 30 epochs.

 ## Assignment B:
 Downloaded 50 images of dogs.
-Use this (Links to an external site.) to annotate bounding boxes around the dogs.
-Download JSON file.
-Describe the contents of this JSON file in FULL details (you don't need to describe all 10 instances, anyone would work).
-Refer to this tutorial (Links to an external site.).
-Find out the best total numbers of clusters.
-Upload link to your Colab File uploaded to GitHub.
+Find images [here](https://github.com/Divya932/S12-Resnet-on-TinyImageNet-Annotations/tree/master/Ass%20S12_B/Dogs_data)
+The dogs in these images are then annotated using VGG Tool Annotator.
+The contents of its JSON file are described [here](https://github.com/Divya932/S12-Resnet-on-TinyImageNet-Annotations/blob/master/JSON%20Description)
+The best total numbers of clusters found using Kmeans and elbow method are 3, for these bounding boxes.